highcharts/highcharts/errors/33/readme.md

 # Invalid attribute or tagName

-This error occurs in the following situations for SVG and HTML attributes or tagNames in a chart configuration.
-One, if the attribute or tagName is unknown;
-for example, linearGradient is a known SVG tagName but lineargradient is unknown because it is a misspelling.
-Two, if the attribute or tagName is not allowed; for example, onclick is a known HTML element but it is not allowed in a chart configuration.
+This error occurs if HTML in the chart configuration contains unknown tag names or attributes.
+Unkown tag names or attributes are thos not present in the _allow lists_.

+To fix the error, consider
+* Is your tag name or attribute spelled correctly?
+For example, `lineargradient` would be blocked as it is a misspelling for `linearGradient`.
+* Is it allowed in Highcharts?
+For example, `onclick` attributes are blocked as they pose a real security threat.

-This error occurs because attributes and tagNames are sanitized of potentially harmful content from the chart configuration before being added to the DOM.
+This error occurs because attributes and tag names are sanitized of potentially harmful content from the chart configuration before being added to the DOM.
 Consult the [security documentation](https://www.highcharts.com/docs/chart-concepts/security) for more information.